ottosipe/boot-duino/README.md

 Arduino-based research project at the University of Michigan.
 Focusing on an open-source solution to gait and posture analysis.

+## Project Status as of Sept.
+30, 2013
+- Hardware 3.0 is stable
+- Software can collect, save, or transmit IMU data.
+- Case is designed and being tested.

 ## Programming

 - Program Upload via BT: `make upload`